banrovegrie/old-site/_pages/about.md

 > You can’t cross the sea merely by standing and staring at the water.

-As a research student, I am interested in quantum computing and information systems, programming languages and verification as well as algorithms and optimization.
+As a research student, I am interested in quantum computing, algorithms and optimisation, programming language theory as well as quantative finance.

 Contact Me
 ----------